techstackmedia/lendsqr/README.md

 ## Project Description

 1.)
-The project is dashboard that shows users activity.
-It has a table that displays users that have an account.
-Must relevant data displayed in the users page are
+The project dashboard or users page shows users detail on a table.
+Must relevant data displayed in the users page are:
  - Organization
  - Phone Number
  - Email